Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Appendix

+(the term within the brackets remains unchanged from the original metric form).
+The following limits hold for the magnetized Schwarzschild-Melvin black hole solution: (i) $B_0=0\rightarrow$ Schwarzschild solution, (ii) $r\gg M\rightarrow$ Melvin solution, (iii) $|B_0M|\ll1\rightarrow$ Wald's test field in the region $2M\ll r\ll B^{-1}_0$.

 As an even more general example we mention the result of the magnetizing technique when applied to the rotating, electrically charged black hole.
-The outcome in this case is the spacetime of magnetized Kerr-Newman black hole.
+The outcome in this case is the spacetime of magnetized Kerr--Newman black hole.

 $\Sigma=r^2+a^2\cos^2\theta$, $\Delta=r^2-2Mr+a^2+e^2$, $A=(r^2+a^2)^2-{\Delta}a^2\sin^2\theta$ are functions from the Kerr-Newman metric.

 The characteristic function $\Lambda=1+\beta\Phi-\frac{1}{4}\beta^2\mathcal{E}$ of the magnetized solution is given in terms of the Ernst complex potentials $\Phi(r,\theta)$ and $\mathcal{E}(r,\theta)$: